andyflint/network-automation-solution-examples/02_network_state_checks/README.md

 ## Target Definition

 Get information of the network state for IOS XE, NX OS and ASA.
-For the network state we will create a file which include hostname, managment IP, modell, firmware, a list of interfaces and IP addresses, the routing table and the layer2 topologie and create a HTML report about the network.
+For the network state we will create a file which include hostname, managment IP, modell, firmware, a list of interfaces and IP addresses, routing table and layer2 topologie.
+Create a playbook which report the gathered information.
+We will also collect the running configuration and save this in a file.

 ## Structure of document and project folder